Hieromon/AutoConnect/mkdocs/advancedusage.md

 > EEPROM library uses one sector of flash located [just after the SPIFFS](http://arduino-esp8266.readthedocs.io/en/latest/libraries.html?highlight=SPIFFS#eeprom).

-So in the default state, the credential storage area used by AutoConnect conflicts with data area owned by the user sketch.
+So in the default state, the credential storage area used by AutoConnect conflicts with data owned by the user sketch.
 It will be destroyed together saved data in EEPROM by user sketch and AutoConnect each other.
 But you can move the storage area to avoid this.

 The [**boundaryOffset**](api.md#boundaryoffset) in [**AutoConnectConfig**](api.md#autoconnectconfig-api) specifies the start offset of the credentials storage area.
 The default value is 0.